logo

 3. Preventing Outbreaks: Regular boosters help stop diseases from spreading.

-4. Protecting Vulnerable Groups: Boosters keep babies, the elderly, and people with weakened immune systems safe.
+4. Protecting Vulnerable Groups: Boosters keep babies, older people, and people with weakened immune systems safe.

 FAQs